Rashid Rida: Post-war

 Rida's militant opposition to Westernisation reached its peak in the aftermath of the war.
 In his 1922–23 work al-Khilafa aw al-Imama al-'Uzma (The Caliphate or the Supreme Imamate), he proposed comprehensive pan-Islamism and called upon Muslims to come together under their shared Islamic faith to shun emerging nationalist movements.
 He stressed the importance of Arab leadership in unifying Muslim ranks.
-Among the most important parts of his agenda was to thwart British imperialist goals in the Arabian Peninsula.
-Sharif Hussein's rejection of these ideas and his continued allegiance with the British eventually became irreconcilable to Rida.
+Among the most important parts of his agenda was to thwart British imperial designs in the Arabian Peninsula.
+Sharif Hussein's rejection of these ideas and his continued alliance with Britain eventually became irreconcilable to Rida.
 In 1923, after Hussein's seizure of Hejaz, Rida called upon Arabian emirs to free Hejaz from Hashemite rule.
 He saw Sa'ud of the Sultanate of Najd as the most suitable candidate for this task, not only because he favoured the Wahhabis as the best hope for Arab and Islamic revival, but also because of their promising military-political capabilities to bring stability and security to the Hejaz, and to defend it from any European aggressions.
 Sa'ud and his followers were orthodox Muslims in line with the doctrines of the Salaf, which attracted Rida.
 He remained devoted to Sa'ud to his end despite mixed results from rehabilitation campaigns and difficulties encountered by Rida's own disciples.
 Rida considered him the best available Muslim statesman and believed his kingdom offered the best prospect of becoming the political arm of the balanced Islahi movement.
 At this point, based on past experiences, Rida had come to understand that reform required money as well as political support.

 The Allied Powers' post-World War Order and the betrayal of Sharif Hussein led to a radical phase in Rida's pan-Islamist enterprise and he became a key figure in injecting militant anti-Westernism into Syrian and Egyptian Islamic politics.
-He had become vehemently anti-British, calling democracy "colonial deceit," and withheld any more attempts at mediation with Western powers.
+He had become vehemently anti-British, calling democracy a "colonial deceit", and withheld any more attempts at mediation with Western powers.
 He proposed a Universal Islamic System to replace the failed Wilsonian Peace.
 When Sharif Hussein declared himself Caliph of Muslims in March 1924 following the Turkish Abolition of Caliphate, Rida called him a heretic dangerous to the entire Muslim community and saw his seizure of power as a desecration of Islam.
 Rida later published the treatise The Wahhabis and Hijaz, where he argued for Wahhabi rule over Hejaz and condemned Sharif Hussein and his family for their selling of Arab lands in complicity with the colonial powers' agenda for the sake of their personal dynastic ambitions.
-He warned of British manipulations dominating the region and subjugating Muslims.
+In the treatise, Rida also warned of British imperial ambitions in the region, which he claimed would subjugate its Muslim population.